KDE/documentation-docs-kdenlive-org/tips_and_tricks/useful_info/fixing_slow_audio_fade-ins.rst

 Your timeline and bin clip audio playback should now be working as expected, without any unwanted slow audio fade-ins anymore.

-You will find the corresponding option in the main menu via :menuselection:`Menu --> Timeline --> Disable Timeline Effects`.
+You will find the corresponding option in the main menu via :menuselection:`Menu --> Sequence --> Disable Timeline Effects`.
 This disables or re-enables all timeline effects, that is, timeline clip effects and track effects.

-However, please note that prior to Kdenlive 16.08.1, track effects are not properly disabled or re-enabled by :menuselection:`Menu --> Timeline --> Disable Timeline Effects`.
+However, please note that prior to Kdenlive 16.08.1, track effects are not properly disabled or re-enabled by :menuselection:`Menu --> Sequence --> Disable Timeline Effects`.

 Please see :doc:`/tips_and_tricks/tips_and_tricks/effects_everywhere` about how to temporarily disable bin clip effects.